 One Thing at a Time

 You might be eager to transform your home from stressful to zen, but converting a whole home will take a lot of time and effort.
-As such, it’s important that you focus just on one room at a time.
-This whole idea requires a calm and organized approach, and you’re liable to become too overwhelmed by all that needs to be done if you try to tackle too much at once.
+As such, it’s vital that you focus just on one room at a time.
+This entire idea requires a calm and organized approach, and you’re liable to become too overwhelmed by all that needs to be done if you try to tackle too much at once.
 Focus on the areas that’ll most improve the home, such as the living room or kitchen or bedroom, before covering the rest of the house.

 Keeping things Ordered